tensfeldt/openNCAreport/README.md

 The last step in the data pre-processing before handing over to {gtsummary} is to select the parameters you wish to summarize and display.
 This can be done with `select_wds_pars()` which has a very similar interface as `dplyr::select`; the first argument is the `openNCA_testcase` object and then the parameters to select (as bare symbols, i.e. no quote-marks).

 #### Example analysis script

+An example of using the {openNCAreport} workflow can be seen in the "basic_walkthrough" vignette, which can be viewed (after installing the package) with `vingette("basic_walkthrough")`.